 Understandably, all affected entities wish to receive notification of an impending de-energization event as far in advance as possible.
 As noted by SDG&E, the utilities should strive to provide notice with enough time for affected populations to respond effectively, which may include concurrent notification to all affected populations.
 The Commission finds, however, that whenever possible priority notice should be given to a select group of stakeholders, followed by all other affected populations.
 Priority notice provides that those who will respond to ensure public safety are sufficiently noticed and adequately prepared.
-Accordingly, the Commission adopts the following guidelines: Consistent with the principles of the SEMS, whenever possible, priority notification should occur to the following entities, at a minimum:91 public safety partners, as defined herein, and adjacent local jurisdictions that may lose power as a result of de-energization.
+Accordingly, the Commission adopts the following guidelines: Consistent with the principles of the SEMS, whenever possible, priority notification should occur to the following entities, at a minimum:83 public safety partners, as defined herein, and adjacent local jurisdictions that may lose power as a result of de-energization.
 Notice to all other affected populations, including AFN populations, may occur after the utility has given priority notice; however, AFN populations may require additional notification streams.
-This guideline is not meant to be restrictive; utilities may provide priority notification to a broader subset of customers, e.g. certain critical facilities, to promote public safety.